hdShang/arxiv-daily/docs/cs-RO/2025-10-24/papers/251021438v1-prevent-proactive-risk-evaluation-and-vigilant-execution-of-tasks-fo.md

 ---
 layout: default
-title: PREVENT: Proactive Risk Evaluation and Vigilant Execution of Tasks for Mobile Robotic Chemists using Multi-Modal Behavior Trees
+title: "PREVENT: Proactive Risk Evaluation and Vigilant Execution of Tasks for Mobile Robotic Chemists using Multi-Modal Behavior Trees"
 ---

 # PREVENT: Proactive Risk Evaluation and Vigilant Execution of Tasks for Mobile Robotic Chemists using Multi-Modal Behavior Trees